DataDog/datadog-agent/pkg/collector/check/README.md

 ### Check Loaders
-Loaders implement the `CheckLoader` interface, they are responsible to instantiate one object of type `check.Check` for every configuration instance within a `CheckConfig` object.
+Loaders implement the `CheckLoader` interface, they are responsible to instantiate one object of type `check.Check` for every configuration instance within a `integration.Config` object.
 A Loader usually invokes the `Configure` method on check objects passing in the configuration instance in YAML format: how to use it, it's up to the check itself.

 Usage example: